 It’s best to treat a coffee spill on your carpet while it’s still wet by blotting it up with a clean cloth.
 Then clean any residual stain as necessary.

-With your hectic schedule, you might have to put off cleaning the stain until later.
-If you spilled your coffee last week and you’re just now trying to remove the old coffee stain from your carpet, follow these five steps for the results you’re hoping for.
+With your hectic schedule, though, you might need to put off cleaning the stain until later.
+If you spilled your coffee last week, and you’re just now trying to figure out how to remove the old coffee stain from your carpet, follow these five steps for the results you’re hoping for …

-Get Coffee Stains out of Carpet
+How to Get Coffee Stains Out of Carpet

 - Lightly wet the stain with warm water to loosen the dried coffee.
-Then, blot the area with a dry white cloth, starting at the edges of the stain and moving inward to prevent the color from seeping to surrounding fibers.
+Then, blot the area with a dry white cloth starting at the edges of the stain and moving inward to prevent the color from seeping to surrounding fibers.
 Continue to wet and blot the stain until no more coffee transfers from the carpet onto your cloth.

 - If the coffee contained cream or sugar, combine one capful of enzyme laundry detergent and one cup warm water in a fresh dish.
 Stir the solution to blend it well.
 Using a new cloth, dab this cleaning solution onto the old coffee stain to help break down the stickiness of the cream and sugar.

 - Rinse the carpet with cool water.
-Blot up as much liquid as possible with a towel, and allow the carpet to air dry the rest of the way.
+Blot up as much liquid as possible with a towel, and allow the carpet to air-dry the rest of the way.
 Avoid walking on the area until the spot has dried completely.